-The company recognizes in this position the surplus from revaluation of tangible assets and the value represents ν the positive difference between the fair value of tangible assets and the net acquisition cost of tangible assets.
+The company recognizes in this position the surplus from revaluation of tangible assets and the value represents v the positive difference between the fair value of tangible assets and the net acquisition cost of tangible assets.

-Decrease of revaluation reserves may be made only within the limits of existing credit balance.
+A decrease of revaluation reserves may be made only within the limits of existing credit balance.